The sternalis muscle is not existent in every human.

 Approximately 5% of us have one.

-The muscle can send pain from your chest bone area over to your shoulder and into your arm.
+The muscle can trigger pain on the chest and refer it to the shoulder and arm.

 Beside the pains described above, which often “feel deep” or have the quality of a sore muscle, the muscle does not impair any movements.

-There is no particular function that can be attributed to this muscle.
+There is no function that can be attributed to this muscle.

-As there is no particular function of the muscle, there are no activities that are known to overwork the sternalis muscle.
+As the muscle has no function, there are no activities that are known to overwork the sternalis.

 But it is known that it may develop trigger points with acute angina pectoris or myocardial infarction.